Hamersley Range: Juukan Gorge

-A cave in Juukan Gorge, about 60 km from Mt Tom Price, was one of the oldest in the western Pilbara region, and the only inland site in Australia to show signs of continuous human occupation through the Ice Age.
+A cave in Juukan Gorge, about 60 km from Mount Tom Price, was one of the oldest in the western Pilbara region, and the only inland site in Australia to show signs of continuous human occupation through the Ice Age.
 The cave was destroyed by Rio Tinto along with another Aboriginal sacred site on 23 May 2020 as part of their expansion of the Brockman 4 mine.